+We offer patients excellent facilities in our freshly renovated ward.
+Rooms are private rooms with a TV and Wi-Fi internet access.
 Our staff is friendly and familiar with the needs of bariatric patients.
-We always have a surgeon specializing in bariatric surgery on duty.
+We always have a surgeon specialized in bariatric surgery on duty.

 The number of people suffering from obesity and related health problems has increased considerably in Finland and Europe in the recent years.
 This has also resulted in a rapid development of the treatment modalities of obesity, including surgical treatment methods.
 The speciality in surgery dealing with obesity is called bariatric surgery.

 It has been clearly demonstrated that people with obesity have an increased mortality rate (Lew EA, Garfinkel L., “Variations in mortality by weight among 750,000 men and women.”
-J Chronic Dis 1979; 32:563-576.) and morbidity (obesity has several co-morbidities including cardiovascular diseases, hypertension, diabetes, atherosclerosis, orthopaedic and dermatological problems).
+J Chronic Dis 1979; 32:563-576.) and morbidity (obesity has several co-morbidities including cardiovascular diseases, hypertension, diabetes, atherosclerosis, orthopedic and dermatological problems).

 Medicinal therapy of obesity is expensive and of limited efficiency in many cases.
-Nevertheless, it is still recommended that the clients patients should try conservative weight reduction methods (e.g. weigh reduction program, physical exercise) before they opt for surgical treatment.
+Nevertheless, it is still recommended that the patients should try conservative weight reduction methods (e.g. weigh reduction program, physical exercise) before they opt for surgical treatment.
 Radical treatment is only used after all other weight reduction methods have been proven ineffective.
 In principle, endoscopic and surgical treatment methods are most popular for surgically dealing with obesity.

 The two main elements that apply in the surgical treatment of obesity are:

-• Gastric restriction or reduction of gastric volume: Such methods include intragastric balloon, adjustable gastric banding, vertical gastroplasty, longitudinal gastrectomy.
+Gastric restriction or reduction of gastric volume: Such methods include intragastric balloon, adjustable gastric banding, vertical gastroplasty, longitudinal gastrectomy.

+In case of intestinal malabsorption operations the volume of stomach is reduced.
+One of the most frequently used surgical methods is called gastric bypass surgery, where both of these elements mechanism apply.
+There are several techniques used for bypass operations.
 In addition, bypass operations also induce hormonal changes that contribute to the weight reduction, e.g. reduced secretion of the hormones that are associated with the feeling of hunger (ghrelin) (Cummings et al, 2002).

 Also, regression (sometimes even complete resolution) of Type II diabetes that is very often associated with obesity, is frequently seen after bariatric surgery.
 The underlying cause for this is not completely understood, but it is thought to be associated with hormonal changes (e.g. leptin, adiponectin, etc. – i.e. hormones that participate in the metabolism of insulin) induced by bariatric surgery (W.J.
 Pories et al, 2007).

-• Roux-Y bypass – food is directed to bypass the stomach – this is the most frequent bariatric operation.
+Roux-Y bypass – food is directed to bypass the stomach – this is the most frequent bariatric operation.

-• Biliopancreatic diversion (BPD) – food is directed to bypass stomach and jejunum (upper part of the small intestine).
+Biliopancreatic diversion (BPD) – food is directed to bypass stomach and jejunum (upper part of the small intestine).
 This induces more pronounced malabsorption than Roux-Y method and therefore it is also used in cases of more severe forms of obesity.

-• Duodenal switch + BPD – food is directed to bypass stomach and jejunum + gastric resection with preservation of the pylorus.
+Duodenal switch + BPD – food is directed to bypass stomach and jejunum + gastric resection with preservation of the pylorus.
 This reduces the risk of dumping syndrome and marginal ulcer, but is technically more complicated and the research on long term outcome is rather limited.

-Complications of bypass surgery
+Complications of bypass surgery:

 Early complications include wound infection, thrombophlebitis, anastomosis leakage, marginal ulcer, and complications during the operation (bleeding, technical problems).